 Whistler’s Mother.
 There are few works like it, artist and subject fixed in the public’s mind through repetition in the popular culture: advertisements, cartoons, dorm room posters.
 Think Da Vinci’s Mona Lisa, Van Gogh’s Starry Night, and Michelangelo’s David.
 Dali’s melting watches and Warhol’s soup cans.
 I think it is safe to say, though, that the general public probably knows very little about Whistler compared to these other artists.
 How many could even come up with his first name?
 (James, though his bohemian friends in the Latin Quarter called him Jimmy!).
 While his most famous painting may be stark and somber, Whistler’s life had all the color, passion, and tempestuousness we expect from our artists.
-You could call him American, but by the age of nine he had already left the country, first to Russia and later to Paris and London, where he made his reputation.
+You could call him American, but by the age of nine he had already left the United States, going first to Russia and later to Paris and London, where he made his reputation.
 He returned to the United States briefly at seventeen for a failed stint at West Point.
 With a greater interest in drinking and carousing than studying, he accumulated demerits for lateness, card playing, wearing his hair long, and laughing at inappropriate times.
 This and a flunked chemistry exam led to his expulsion in 1854, despite appeals to the academy’s superintendent, Robert E. Lee, who in the past had been willing to forgive his transgressions.

 Whistler began giving his works musical titles in the 1860s.
 The first was Symphony in White, no. 1, a portrait of a young woman in full figure with a white dress against a white background.
 He also became known for his “nocturnes,” hazy meditations on nighttime scenes that had to be painted from memory in the next day’s light.
 The official title given to the portait that came to be known as Whistler’s Mother was Arrangement in Grey and Black, no. 1.
 The painting was purchased by the French state in 1891 and can now be found at the Musée d’Orsay in Paris.